Something-relevant/paper-dungeons/README.md

 ## How To Play
 **Download Build from the Android Build branch**

-*you need the poster printed or on another screen to play
+*you need the poster printed or on another screen to play</br>

-1. Change branch to Android_Build
+1. Change branch to Android_Build</br>
 2. Download Apk and install it on your android phone 2a.
-To install, transfer into .../files/downloads and click on the apk file 2b. follow install instructions and click install
+To install, transfer into .../files/downloads and click on the apk file 2b. follow install instructions and click install</br>
-3. Click on the app and enjoy
+3. Click on the app and enjoy</br>

 ## How To Make Your Unique Poster